mimiframework/Mimi.jl/docs/src/index.md

 ```julia
 pkg> add Mimi
 ```
-For more complete setup instructions, follow the [Installation Guide](@ref).
+For more complete setup instructions, follow the the first tutorial on installing Mimi.

+## Getting started

+The best way to get started with Mimi is to work through the **Tutorials**.
+In addition, looking at the code at the links below to various models that are based on Mimi can be instructive.

+Finally, when in doubt, ask your question in the [Mimi Framework forum](https://forum.mimiframework.org) or post an [Issue](https://github.com/mimiframework/Mimi.jl/issues) to the Github repository if you have a specific request for the development team.
+Don't be shy about either option, we would much prefer to be inundated with lots of questions and help people out than people give up on Mimi!

 ## Mimi Registry

 Several models currently use the Mimi framework, as listed in the section below.
-For convenience, several models are registered in the [MimiRegistry](https://github.com/mimiframework/Mimi.jl), and operate as julia packages.
+For convenience, several models are registered in the [MimiRegistry](https://github.com/mimiframework/MimiRegistry), and operate as julia packages.
 To use this feature, you first need to connect your julia installation with the central Mimi registry of Mimi models.
 This central registry is like a catalogue of models that use Mimi that is maintained by the Mimi project.
 To add this registry, run the following command at the julia package REPL:

 ```julia
 pkg> registry add https://github.com/mimiframework/MimiRegistry.git